Untitled 3rd book draft

 Mrs. White was gently putting Nicolas down in his crib.

 Margaret White was an attractive and very proud woman in her mid-fifties.
 She felt like she had sacrificed her life away with no appreciation, so she hardly ever smiled.
 Appearance meant everything to her, so she was never without her makeup, and her short graying brown hair was always in place.

 “Margaret,” he whispered.

 Nicholas, Neal, and Nathaniel are three identical eight month old baby boys.
-They had straight dark brown hair, hazel brown eyes, and a creamy brown complexion.
+They have straight dark brown hair, hazel brown eyes, and a creamy brown complexion.
 They have been unofficially adopted by Maxine from her sister, Jacks.

-“I just go them all t sleep.”
+“I just got them all to sleep.”

 “Can’t I just go in and look at them?”